Updated on September 30, 2024

 Non-residents who dispose of real property located in Canada must notify the tax authorities of the disposition.
 This notification will enable them to obtain certificates of compliance attesting that everything is in order from a tax perspective.

 The notification forms T2062 (federal) and TP 1097 (Québec) are used to determine the capital gain on the sale of the property and the corresponding tax instalment to be paid to the tax authorities to obtain the certificates of compliance.
-The tax instalment is generally 37.875% of the capital gain for property located in Québec.
+The tax instalment is generally 25% of the capital gain at the federal level and 12.875% of the gain in Québec for a property located in Québec.
+Given the increase in the capital gains inclusion rate, the applicable federal withholding rate would rise from 25% to 35% for dispositions on or after January 1, 2025.
+The Québec government has yet to comment on the increase in withholding for Québec tax purposes.

 Note, however, that the tax instalment to be paid will be higher in the case of a rental property for which capital cost allowance has been claimed in the past and the non-resident seller will also have to file federal Form T2062A.